 You can focus on a single area such as painting, or create an interdisciplinary concentration that connects or combines perspectives exploring a theme or topic.

-Additionally, special programs in the performing and the visual arts (the Studio Semester and the Photography Program) are offered at the Metropolitan Center in New York City.
+Additionally, special programs in the performing and the visual arts (the Studio Semester and the Photography Program) are offered at the Manhattan location.